5D Smiles Dental Implant Center

 The Question

-About 1 in 4 women over 65 in the United States is on a bisphosphonate for osteoporosis prevention — Fosamax, Actonel, Boniva, Reclast, or the related drug Prolia (denosumab).
-Most of them have been told at one point or another that they can’t have dental implants because of the medication.
-That answer is sometimes right and often wrong, and the difference matters.
+Roughly 1 in 4 women over 65 in the United States lives with osteoporosis, and a large share take a bisphosphonate for it — Fosamax, Actonel, Boniva, Reclast, or the related drug Prolia (denosumab).
+Most of them have been told at one point or another that they can’t have implants because of the medication.
+That answer is sometimes right and often wrong, and the difference is the whole reason this page exists.
+The bigger question of whether you’re a candidate for dental implants turns on more than one medication, and I weigh all of it at the consult.

 The concern is osteonecrosis of the jaw (ONJ): a rare condition in which the jaw bone fails to heal after a surgical procedure and exposes non-vital bone.
 The biology is genuine — bisphosphonates suppress bone turnover, which is normally how the body remodels and repairs bone after trauma.
-Suppressed turnover means slower healing.
+They also quietly reduce blood circulation inside the bone, and blood is what carries the stem cells, growth factors, and infection-fighting white cells a healing implant site depends on.
+Suppressed turnover plus thinner blood supply means slower healing.
 In a small subset of patients, it means no healing at all.
+It is the same blood-supply problem I manage in managing implants with diabetes and in patients who have already lost jaw bone, which is exactly why my UV-plus-PRP protocol matters more here than it does in healthy bone.

 When implants are safe